Light up musical Christmas Card

 To my untuned, musically challenged ear, the beginning sounds somewhat like A, F , F, D, D.

-To get the timing right, I added a new “note” called Z which results in an inaudible frequency when played.
+To get the timing right, I added a new “note” called Z which results in an inaudible frequency when played, as a delay.

 Video: Christmas Time Is Here

-Because code generated using the Arduino IDE is single threaded, you can only play music or flash LEDs using the above code, not both at the same time.
-Also…this was 2 days before Christmas, I simply did not have enough time to figure out how to do it the right way.
+Because code generated using the Arduino IDE’s main loop is single threaded, you can only play music OR flash LEDs using the above code, not both at the same time.
+Because this was 2 days before Christmas, I simply did not have enough time to figure out how to do it the right way.
 I opted for the “hacky” solution, simply alternating between led lights and tunes.
-Alternativly, I did experiment with two chips, one playing the tunes and one flashing the lights, as seen in the following video.
+Alternatively, I did experiment with two chips, one playing the tunes and one flashing the lights, as seen in the following video.

 Video: two AtTiny 85 chips